Alan-A/GetSimple-I18N-InnovationGrid/README.md

 ## Installation

-This theme is installed in the GetSimple themes folder in the standard manner: upload, unzip, select the Theme in the admin themes tab.
+This theme is installed in the GetSimple themes folder in the standard manner: upload, unzip, select the theme in the admin themes tab.

 ### Aside Elements

 The default sidebar contains three aside elements.

-If only two aside elements are to be included in the page, open the Default Template file (template.php) and change the active innovationgrid_grid_aside-*r.css file.
+If only two aside elements are to be included in the page, open the default template file (template.php) and change the active `innovationgrid_grid_aside-*r.css` file.

 ### Plugins
 The following GetSimple plugins are used in the theme: